 - Monitoring of fields for diseases

 High yield losses are possible if disease inoculum is present and rainfall is forecast.
 Early identification of infection is critical as it allows sufficient time for planning a fungicide application.
 Remember that tiny microscopic organisms cause disease.
-By the time large-scale symptoms can be seen, it may be too late to take action as the damage is already done.
-Begin scouting for faba bean diseases at the early leaf stage, and then every seven days.
+By the time large-scale symptoms can be seen, it may be too late to take action.
+Begin scouting for faba bean disease at the early leaf stage, and at least every seven days thereafter if conditions are conducive to disease development.

 First scout areas that are at the greatest risk of disease development, including: